MrJohn91/Attribution-Pipeline-Orchestration/README.md

     - It is assumed that **organic traffic** and **direct traffic** do not have associated ad spend, so they are excluded from ROAS calculations.
 Other channels like paid search or social ads are expected to have ad spend associated with them.

 2. **Handling Missing Data**:
-    - Missing data, particularly for costs, is handled by filling empty fields with default values (e.g., a cost of `0.0` for missing cost entries in the `session_costs` table).
+    - Missing data, particularly for costs, is handled by filling empty fields with values (e.g., a cost of `0.0` for missing cost entries in the `session_costs` table).
+This ensures that these rows are included in calculations with an assumption like A user might visit the website through organic search or direct traffic, which typically doesn’t incur a cost.
 This ensures the pipeline continues to run without data errors.

 3. **Scheduling and Automation**:
     - The pipeline is scheduled to run daily to capture new data and generate reports.
 However, additional flexibility for triggering based on events or data availability could be added for real-time updates.